Updated: June 18, 2026

-That’s where AI-powered tools like Overjet Dental AI are changing the game.
-Overjet helps dental professionals simplify complex clinical data and turn it into clear, visual, and objective information that patients can easily understand.
+That's where AI-powered tools like Overjet Dental AI help.
+Overjet simplifies complex clinical data and turns it into clear, visual information that patients can understand.

-Key ways Overjet AI empowers dentists to educate patients:
+Key ways Overjet AI helps dentists educate patients:

 AI-annotated X-rays: Overjet highlights cavities, bone loss, and calculus using color-coded overlays and precise measurements, so patients can clearly see areas of concern.